stelaseldano/gitworkshop/git.md

-# Git
+# git

+## Part Zero: Intro

+### what is a vcs?

-VCS -version control system
+* version control system
+* software tools that keep track of changes to the source code managed by a single programmer or a team

-** Git is a VCS.
+### git is a vcs

-- free
-- open source
-- published under GPL lisence
+* free and open source, GPL
-- created by Linus Torvald in 2005 ?with the intention of further and more efficient development of linux kernel
+* created by Linus Torvalds in 2005 for more efficient development of the Linux kernel
-- the most widely used VCS today.
+* the most widely used vcs today
-- tracks changes in the content of the files and stores content differences from the previous copies
+* tracks changes in files and stores the differences

-** What is a VCS?

-- a type of softoware tools that keep track of changes and modification to the source code managed by a single programmer or a team.
-- it is used in software devlopment

-** Why is git useful?

-- source code is backed up
-- git tracks every change in every file made by every programamer from the creation of the repository.
-- changes include creation and deletions of files as well.
+* changes include file creation and deletion as well

+### why is git useful?

-- earlier versions of the code are saved and can be accessed.
+* earlier version of the code are accessible
-- each developer can make changes to many parts of the code.
+* each developer can make changes to each file without locking
+* branching

-- branching and merging
+### branching

-** Branching
-- think of them as a way to request a brand new working directory, staging area, and project history
+* think of them as a way to request a brand new working directory, staging area, and project history
-- it possible to work on many unrelated features at the same time
+* it possible to work on many unrelated features at the same time
-- switching between branches can be done offline
+* switching between branches can be done offline

 ## Part One: The basics